daraghbyrne/diotlabs-v1/tips-and-troubleshooting/index.md

 **_Problem: My LED won’t light up_**

 **Solution: **LED’s have a direction.
 You’ll see that it has a long leg and a short leg.
 The long leg is the positive leg and the short is the negative side.
-Negative should go to ground or GND on your Spark Core.
+Negative should go to ground or GND on your Particle board.

 Remove your LED and check that it is placed correctly.